-- > Evidence of a current and valid RN license and malpractice insurance is required at the time the student registers for the Public Health Nursing course in the BSN degree program.
-Students will be required to provide information to a vendor selected by the W. Cary Edwards School of Nursing. - > Evidence of current malpractice insurance and a current and valid RN license is required at the time the student registers for the Practicum courses in the MSN degree and graduate nursing certificate programs.
-Students will be required to provide information to a vendor selected by the W. Cary Edwards School of Nursing. - Students must be in compliance with state and institutional requirements for health, criminal background checks and/or child abuse background check prior to registering for the Practicums in the MSN degree and the graduate nursing certificate programs.
-Students will be required to provide health information to a vendor selected by the W. Cary Edwards School of Nursing.
-Students will be required to have a criminal background check and child abuse clearance through a vendor selected by the W. Cary Edwards School of Nursing.

-The W. Cary Edwards School of Nursing expects all students to adhere to the policies on background checks of any healthcare facility used by students for the independent Practicums required as part of their program requirements.
+- > Evidence of current malpractice insurance and a current and valid unencumbered RN license is required at the time the student registers for the Practicum courses in the MSN degree and graduate nursing certificate programs.
+Students will be required to provide information to a vendor selected by the W. Cary Edwards School of Nursing. - > Students must be in compliance with state and institutional requirements for health, criminal background checks and/ or child abuse background check prior to registering for the Practicum courses in the MSN degree and the graduate nursing certificate programs.
+Students will be required to provide health information to a vendor selected by the W. Cary Edwards School of Nursing. - > The W. Cary Edwards School of Nursing expects all students to adhere to the policies on background checks of any healthcare facility used by students for the Practicum required as part of their program requirements.